Castle Garden Labor Exchange - 1868

 The Labor Exchange -- Interior View of the Office at Castle Garden, New York.
 Sketed by Stanley Fox.
 Harper's Weekly, 15 August 1868.
 GGA Image ID # 14805c4868

-It does not make contracts for emigrants with the employer; it does not fix the amount of wages nor the terra of service, nor prescribe any other condition of the contract; it leaves all these matters to be settled by the voluntary agreement of the parties immediately interested, and assists them only by giving all needful information and advice.
+It does not make contracts for emigrants with the employer; it does not fix the amount of wages or the terra of service or prescribe any other condition of the contract.
+It leaves all these matters to be settled by the voluntary agreement of the parties immediately interested and assists them only by giving all needful information and advice.

-The semi-annual report of the transactions at the Labor Exchange from January 1 to July of 1858, shows that a great work has been accomplished by it.
-During the six months named it found employment for 7,111 male and 5,840 female laborers; among them 254 entire families, comprising 721 persons.
+The semi-annual report of the transactions at the Labor Exchange from January 1 to July 1858 shows that it has accomplished great work.
+During the six months named, it found employment for 7,111 male and 5,840 female laborers, 254 of whom were entire families comprising 721 persons.

-Orders to the number of 15,700 were received from employers, and since the owning of spring the demand for laborers has far exceeded die supply.
-Farm laborers may be hired for wages varying from $6 to $10 per month in winter; from $12 to $18 in summer (besides board and lodging).
+Employers received orders totaling 15,700, and since the beginning of spring, the demand for laborers has far exceeded the supply.
+Farm laborers may be hired for wages varying from $6 to $10 per month in winter and from $12 to $18 in summer (besides board and lodging).

-Engagements for the whole year are of rare occurrence.
-Southern planters have, in a few instances, hired good farm hands in this office by the year for $120 to $180 (besides board and lodging).
-Female domestic servants obtain from $5 to $10 per month.
+Engagements for the whole year are rare.
+In a few instances, Southern planters have hired good farm hands in this office by the year for $120 to $180 (besides board and lodging).
+Female domestic servants earn from $5 to $10 per month.

-Professed cooks have been engaged from $12 to $20 per month.
-Families, consisting of husband and wife, and sometimes including one or more small children, have been hired for $15 to $24 Per month.
+Professed cooks have been hired for $12 to $20 per month.
+Families consisting of husband and wife, sometimes including one or more small children, have been hired for $15 to $24 per month.

-Emigrants are at present reluctant to take Southern engagements, because unfavorable impressions prevail in regard to the situation and treatment of the Southern laborer, the kind and quality of food and lodging furnished to him, and the prompt and sure payment of his wages.
+Emigrants are now reluctant to take Southern engagements because they have unfavorable impressions regarding the situation and treatment of the Southern laborer, the kind and quality of food and lodging furnished to him, and the prompt and sure payment of his wages.

-The emigrant will build his new home only where labor is duly honored and reaps its just reward.
-Let him realize the fact that labor in the South leads just as surely to independence, comfort, and a respectable social position ns it does in the North, and the Southern States will soon attract a large and steady stream of European immigration.
+The emigrant will build his new home only where labor is duly honored and reap its just reward.
+Let him realize that labor in the South leads to independence, comfort, and a respectable social position as it does in the North.
+The Southern States will soon attract a large and steady stream of European immigration.

 "Castle Garden Labor Exchange," in Harper's Weekly: A Journal of Civilization, Vol. XII, No. 607, New York: Harper & Brothers, Saturday, 15 August 1868, p.
 516, 518.